Leadership

 Audio Visual Technician

-Preston Davis, set to graduate in business administration from San Francisco State University in fall of 2023, is a dynamic individual with a passion for entrepreneurship.
+Preston Davis, a 2023 graduate of San Francisco State University’s business administration program, is a dynamic individual with a passion for entrepreneurship.
 A true enthusiast for physical and mental well-being, Preston’s current activity of choice is boxing.
 For Preston, a perfect day involves working out outdoors with friends and embodying the balance of business and a vibrant lifestyle as he steps into the next exciting chapter of his journey.

 KERRY FIERO